Everything You Need To Know About Dissociative Identity Disorder

 The origin, experience, and treatment of dissociative identity disorder (DID) are often misunderstood.

-When patients come into Milissa Kaufman’s office for treatment for DID, they do not put on different hats, speak in different accents, or display different mannerisms.
+When patients come into Dr. Milissa Kaufman’s office for treatment for DID, they do not put on different hats, speak in different accents, or display different mannerisms.
 The thought that they would is a byproduct of misinformed popular beliefs and media, according to Kaufman.
-Milissa Kaufman, MD, PhD, is the director of the Dissociative Disorders and Trauma Research Program at McLean Hospital and medical director of McLean’s Hill Center for Women.
+Milissa Kaufman, MD, PhD, is the director of the Dissociative Disorders and Trauma Research Program at McLean Hospital and medical director of McLean’s Hill Center.

 “What you see in movies and read in books, where individuals seem to have different people living inside of them, is not what DID is,” Kaufman said.
 “It is unfortunate and creates a lot of misconception with the public.”
 Although people with DID have a vivid internal sense of identity fragmentation, the point of DID is to remain hidden.
 “If you have DID,” Kaufman said, “you’re not going to call attention to yourself.
 It may feel very real inside, but it’s not on parade as is shown in movies or on TV.”